newtotech23/Operations-Management/README.md

-# An assessment on digital transformation
+# An assessment on digitalization of agriculture